ONLY Five(5) WEEKS TO GO until the one week course

 Nanomedicine MSc is designed to provide students with advanced knowledge, skills and practical experience of the principles, technology and applications within the rapidly growing area of Nanomedicine.
 Students will discover how nanotechnology impacts upon new medicinal products, drug discovery and delivery, and acquire… Continue

 Added by TINC on August 10, 2011 at 8:01pm —

 Euro AFM Forum 2011, Zurich, Switzerland, September 7-9

 Added by TINC on August 8, 2011 at 6:43pm —

 Added by TINC on August 8, 2011 at 6:41pm —

 On the heels of our launch of the improved Activity Feed, we're pleased to report that Nanopaprika members will soon be able to post content directly to the Activity Feed, in the same way you can already post a Status.

-Now adding content is incredibly easy — you're just one click away from sharing photos,… Continue
+Now adding content is incredibly easy — you're just one click away from sharing photos, videos, blog posts, and other content with your… Continue

 Added by TINC on August 6, 2011 at 4:47pm —